hypo69/hypo/consultant/gemini/fast_api/gemini/backend/main.md

+## \file hypotez/consultant/gemini/fast_api/gemini/backend/main.md
+# -*- coding: utf-8 -*-

+""" module: consultant.gemini.fast_api.gemini.backend """
+MODE = 'debug'
 The provided code is a Python file header, specifically a docstring and shebang line.
 It's crucial for good Python coding practices.

 **Explanation:**

 * **`# -*- coding: utf-8 -*-`:** This line declares the encoding of the file as UTF-8.
 Crucial for handling characters like accented letters correctly.

-* **`#! venv/Scripts/python.exe`:**  This is a shebang line,  used by some operating systems (like Windows) to specify the interpreter to execute the script.
+* **``:**  This is a shebang line,  used by some operating systems (like Windows) to specify the interpreter to execute the script.
 It tells the system to use the Python interpreter located in the `venv/Scripts/python.exe` directory.
 This is critical if you want to execute this script directly from the command line.  **Crucially, this implies that a virtual environment (venv) is used and configured correctly.**

 * **`## \file hypotez/src/fast_api/gemini/backend/main.py`:**  This is a comment, likely used for documentation or to denote the file location within the project.